CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: CP-Semigroups and subproduct systems

-For the balance of this section, we do not require \nbd{C^*}algebras to be unital.
+For the balance of this section, we do \bf{not} require \nbd{C^*}algebras to be unital.

-A correspondence $M$ from $\cB$ to $\cC$ is a Morita equivalence if there is an inverse correspondence $N$ from $\cC$ to $\cB$ such that $M\odot N\cong\cB$ and $N\odot M\cong\cC$.
-(This definition is proposed in Skeide \cite[Section 2]{Ske16}, which we follow for the whole discussion.
-It is shown that it is equivalent to one of the usual definitions (Lance \cite[Section 7]{Lan95}), and it is shown that we may (and, of course, will) choose the isomorphisms such that they are compatible with $(M\odot N)\odot M=M=M\odot(N\odot M)$ and with $(N\odot M)\odot N=N=N\odot(M\odot N)$.)
-If $E$ is a \nbd{\cB}correspondence, then we may define the Morita equivalent \nbd{\cC}correspondence $F:=N\odot E\odot M$.
+A correspondence $M$ from $\cB$ to $\cC$ is a \phantomsection Morita equivalence if there is an inverse correspondence $N$ from $\cC$ to $\cB$ such that $M\odot N\cong\cB$ and $N\odot M\cong\cC$.
+(This definition is proposed in Skeide \cite[Section 2]{Ske16} and we follow it for the whole discussion. \cite{Ske16} also shows that it is equivalent to one of the usual definitions (Lance \cite[Section 7]{Lan95}), and that we may (and, of course, will) choose the isomorphisms such that they are compatible with $(M\odot N)\odot M=M=M\odot(N\odot M)$ and with $(N\odot M)\odot N=N=N\odot(M\odot N)$.)
+If $E$ is a \nbd{\cB}correspondence, then we may define the \phantomsectionMorita equivalent {Morita equivalence!of correspondences over a \nbd{C^*}algebra} \nbd{\cC}correspondence $F:=N\odot E\odot M$.